 Secondly, operations have consequences for every muscle that acts upon the affected joint and beyond.
 If you are caught up in applying a protocol, which many rehab practitioners are, then you’ll miss important pieces of the jigsaw.

-Gareth had been focused on improving the performance of his quadriceps which were the obvious victims of his injury.
-Nobody had thought to look on the other side of the axis where the bigger limit was.
+Gareth had been focused on improving the performance of his quadriceps, which were the obvious victims of his injury.
+Nobody had thought to look on the other side of the axis where most of the muscle weakness now resided.

 Surgery should be the last option.

-Lastly and more broadly, how many people are being subjected to unnecessary operations in our cash strapped health service because their muscular systems are not being effectively assessed?
+Lastly and more broadly, how many people are being subjected to unnecessary operations because their muscular systems are not being effectively assessed?

-Surely it’s prudent to first optimise the performance of the muscles that move a joint before deciding that the joint isn’t moving correctly and so must require more trauma.
+Surely it’s prudent to first optimise the performance of the muscles that move a joint.
+Certainly before deciding that the joint isn’t moving correctly and so may require more trauma.

-If you’ve been left with a limit in range of motion following surgery, first try improving the performance of the muscles that take you into those limited positions before considering more invasive procedures.
+If you’ve been left with a limit in range of motion following surgery, first try improving the performance of the muscles that take you into the limited position.

-Book your Free Discovery Session to find out exactly which limits are currently holding you back.
+Book your Discovery Session to find out exactly which limits are currently holding you back.